 5) Make the game less linear – One major complaint I had about TR 2013 was the fact that despite its promise of a more “open world” Tomb Raider game, it was actually quite linear.
 There were times when you weren’t given the option to explore an area because the building were standing in would suddenly start collapsing around you or you inadvertently managed to trigger another QTE.
 It would be great if they could design a game that would allow players to take on the dual roles of explorers and detectives, scavenging for clues and information that could point them towards a different, less obvious path, lead the way to a hidden tomb, or reveal a valuable plot point.
 Give us an actual reason to get to those hard-to-reach areas.

 6) Greater freedom to save games – I’m perfectly happy if they choose to keep the base camp system for future games but I’d also love the option to save my game whenever I want rather than rely on checkpoints.
-I’m quite a lousy gamer so I prefer to save my game whenever and whereever I can.
+I’m quite a lousy gamer so I prefer to save my game whenever and wherever I can.

 7) Bring back the vehicles – What’s a Tomb Raider game without at least one vehicle to drive and/or destroy?
 Just for the fun of it, why not have Lara pilot a small seaplane or helicopter?
 We’ve only ever seen her do this in cutscenes and FMVs but never in-game.